End-of-life care: Home-based end-of-life care

 While not possible for every person needing care, surveys of the general public suggest most people would prefer to die at home.
-In the period from 2003 to 2017, the number of deaths at home in the United States increased from 23.8% to 30.7%, while the number of deaths in the hospital decreased from 39.7% to 29.8%.
+From 2003 to 2017, the number of deaths at home in the United States increased from 23.8% to 30.7%, while the number of deaths in the hospital decreased from 39.7% to 29.8%.
 Home-based end-of-life care may be delivered in a number of ways, including by an extension of a primary care practice, by a palliative care practice, and by home care agencies such as Hospice.
 High-certainty evidence indicates that implementation of home-based end-of-life care programs increases the number of adults who will die at home and slightly improves their satisfaction at a one-month follow-up.
 There is low-certainty evidence that there may be very little or no difference in satisfaction of the person needing care for longer term (6 months).
-The number of people who are admitted to hospital during an end-of-life care program is not known.
-In addition, the impact of home-based end-of-life care on caregivers, healthcare staff, and health service costs is not clear, however, there is weak evidence to suggest that this intervention may reduce health care costs by a small amount.
+The number of people admitted to the hospital during an end-of-life care program is unknown.
+In addition, the impact of home-based end-of-life care on caregivers, healthcare staff, and health service costs is not clear.
+However, there is weak evidence to suggest that this intervention may reduce health care costs by a small amount.

 Disparities in end-of-life care

 Not all groups in society have good access to end-of-life care.
-A systematic review conducted in 2021 investigated the end of life care experiences of people with severe mental illness, including those with schizophrenia, bipolar disorder, and major depressive disorder.
-The research found that individuals with a severe mental illness were unlikely to receive the most appropriate end of life care.
-The review recommended that there needs to be close partnerships and communication between mental health and end of life care systems, and these teams need to find ways to support people to die where they choose.
-More training, support and supervision needs to be available for professionals working in end of life care; this could also decrease prejudice and stigma against individuals with severe mental illness at the end of life, notably in those who are homeless.
+A systematic review conducted in 2021 investigated the end-of-life care experiences of people with severe mental illness, including those with schizophrenia, bipolar disorder, and major depressive disorder.
+The research found that individuals with a severe mental illness were unlikely to receive the most appropriate end-of-life care.
+The review recommended that there needs to be close partnerships and communication between mental health and end-of-life care systems, and these teams need to find ways to support people to die where they choose.
+More training, support, and supervision need to be available for professionals working in end-of-life care; this could also decrease prejudice and stigma against individuals with severe mental illness at the end of life, notably in those who are homeless.
 In addition, studies have shown that minority patients face several additional barriers to receiving quality end-of-life care.
-Minority patients are prevented from accessing care at an equitable rate for a variety of reasons including: individual discrimination from caregivers, cultural insensitivity, racial economic disparities, as well as medical mistrust.
+Minority patients are prevented from accessing care at an equitable rate for a variety of reasons, including individual discrimination from caregivers, cultural insensitivity, racial economic disparities, as well as medical mistrust.
+Furthermore, these disparities can be understood through the Social Ecological Model.
+This model discusses how different factors, such as personal, environmental, political, and societal, influence a person's lifestyle.
+The model highlights how the different levels intersect and affect patients' ability to carry out their treatment plan.